-Overweight: Being overweight by consuming excess amount of calories causes the body to be in a state of growth; a state of fast cell proliferation.
-Being overweight also induces low grade chronic inflammation which damages cells and drives cancer growth.
+Overweight: Being overweight by consuming an excess amount of calories causes the body to be in a state of growth; a state of fast cell proliferation.
+Being overweight also induces low-grade chronic inflammation which damages cells and drives cancer growth.

 Calorie restriction lowers the risk of cancer by up-regulating DNA repair, lowering oxidative stress and DNA damage.
-It lowers the levels of IGF-1, mTOR, Testosterone and Estrogen, which all play a role in cancer.
-Calorie restrictions boosts autophagy – a process by which damaged organelles are destroyed and replaced.
-Calorie restriction improves the the environment where cells do their work and thus they can function in a more optimal state.
+It lowers the levels of IGF-1, mTOR, Testosterone, and Estrogen, which all play a role in cancer.
+Calorie restrictions boost autophagy – a process by which damaged organelles are destroyed and replaced.
+Calorie restriction improves the environment where cells do their work and thus they can function in a more optimal state.
 Calorie restriction lowers blood sugar and insulin, two of the main drivers fuelling cancer growth.
-Also antioxidant enzymes such as glutathione, catalase, and superoxide dismutase are all increased.
+Also, antioxidant enzymes such as glutathione, catalase, and superoxide dismutase are all increased.

 In Rhesus monkeys on calorie restriction, it has been shown that calorie restriction had eliminated cancer when the monkeys were put on the diet from an early age (NIH study).
-The study is still ongoing, but the effect on cancer was so dramatic, the authors mentioned it in their last update on the 30 year study.
-Click to see my review of that study.
+The study is still ongoing, but the effect on cancer was so dramatic, the authors mentioned it in their last update on the 30-year study.

 Radiation: There are different types of radiation and it causes double-strand breaks in the DNA and the DNA repair mechanisms are unable to properly reconstruct the DNA and repair it properly.
 As the DNA is instructions to create proteins in the body, any mutations that occur in critical genes to sustaining life will ultimately be very harmful and deadly.